Notion vs Outline (2026): Which Knowledge Base Tool Should You Use?

 Who Should Choose What?

 You want one tool for wiki, databases, and project management.
-Best for teams that value flexibility and do not need self-hosting.
+Best for teams that value flexibility and don't need self-hosting.

 You need a focused, fast knowledge base with self-hosting.
 Best for privacy-conscious teams, open-source advocates, and companies with strict data residency requirements.